shybovycha/shybovycha.github.io/_posts/2020-01-10-erlang-in-5-minutes.md

 % redefinition is prohibited
 X = 10. % exception

-% functions could also be constants
+% functions can also be constants
 PlusOne = fun(X) -> X + 1 end.

 % or, multiline